compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

   /
   ```

-- Allow the user to specify an unknown type by using an underscore:
+- Add type level metavariables.
+These allow the user to specify an unknown type by using an underscore, which is then inferred by the typechecker:

   ```console
   MLTS> :t (lambda ((x _)) (+ x 1))
   Int -> Int
   ```

   NB: `_` is *not* an "any" type; it's simply a concrete type that should be inferred.
   You may need to restructure your type checker if you assume function arguments are always given a type annotation by the user.